Listen to this blog

 When to Conduct Regression Testing and Can it be Performed Manually?

 It takes many weeks and even months for the next release cycle to take place, and hence regression testing should be part of the release cycles daily.
-It is good to perform regression testing weekly, post completion of product functional testing.
-As specified, the main aim of regression testing is to ensure that new version of a product is bug free.
+It is good to perform regression testing weekly, post-completion of product functional testing.
+As specified, the main aim of regression testing is to ensure that the new version of a product is bug-free.
 It is a common misconception that regression testing should always be automated – manual testing in some cases is possible too.